 Rules affecting registration on the credit/no credit basis apply to all courses—undergraduate, graduate, and professional—taken by a graduate student.

 The student must have the graduate advisor’s approval to take a course on the credit/no credit basis.
 There is no limit on the number of courses a graduate student may take on this basis.
-However, no more than 20 percent of the hours on the Program of Work for a master’s degree may have been taken on the credit/no credit basis, and no more than a comparable portion of the Program of Work for a doctoral degree.
+However, up to 20 percent of the hours on the Program of Work for a master’s degree may have been taken on the credit/no credit basis, and no more than a comparable portion of the Program of Work for a doctoral degree.
 (Additional information about the Program of Work is given in the Graduate Catalog.)

 Performance at the level of C or above is required to earn credit (CR) for a course taken on the credit/no credit basis.
 Courses taken on the credit/no credit basis are not included when the grade point average is computed.